Women in Mining

 VET and higher education providers will need to produce more graduates with relevant skills to meet the resources sector’s increasing demand for skilled labour.

-- Additional pathways are being provided by the introduction of VET FEE-Help, which helps eligible students undertaking certain VET courses, to pay for all or part of their tuition costs.
-I 2010, eligible students can borrow up to 485,062 over their lifetime.
-Students repay the loan to the Australian Government through the taxation system once they reach a minimum income threshold level
+• Additional pathways are being provided by the new version of VET FEE-Help which is called VET Student Loans., This loan from the government helps people to complete training courses with no money up front.Eligible students can borrow up to $5,000 – $10,000 for Diploma courses.
+Students repay the loan to the Australian Government through the taxation system once they reach a minimum income threshold level, which at the moment is a little over $55,000.